interrogator/corpkit/doc_concordance.md

 `Export` allows you to save results to CSV files, which can be loaded into Excel, or similar.

-> Concordance lines are Pandas DataFrames.
-If you want to work from the command line, you can quickly output them to `LaTeX` tables, and all kinds of other cool things.
+{{note}} Concordance lines are Pandas DataFrames.
+If you want to work from the command line, you can quickly output them to `LaTeX` tables, and all kinds of other cool things. {{end}}

 ## Saving, loading and merging